Eddington luminosity

 The Eddington luminosity, also referred to as the Eddington limit, is the maximum luminosity a body (such as a star) can achieve when there is balance between the force of radiation acting outward and the gravitational force acting inward.
 The state of balance is called hydrostatic equilibrium.
 When a star exceeds the Eddington luminosity, it will initiate a very intense radiation-driven stellar wind from its outer layers.
-Since most massive stars have luminosities far below the Eddington luminosity, their winds are mostly driven by the less intense line absorption.
-The Eddington limit is invoked to explain the observed luminosity of accreting black holes such as quasars.
+Since most massive stars have luminosities far below the Eddington luminosity, their winds are driven mostly by the less intense line absorption.
+The Eddington limit is invoked to explain the observed luminosities of accreting black holes such as quasars.

 Originally, Sir Arthur Eddington took only the electron scattering into account when calculating this limit, something that now is called the classical Eddington limit.
-Nowadays, the modified Eddington limit also counts on other radiation processes such as bound-free and free-free radiation (see Bremsstrahlung) interaction.
+Nowadays, the modified Eddington limit also takes into account other radiation processes such as bound–free and free–free radiation interaction.

 Derivation

-The limit is obtained by setting the outward radiation pressure equal to the inward gravitational force.
-Both forces decrease by inverse square laws, so once equality is reached, the hydrodynamic flow is the same throughout the star.
+The Eddington limit is obtained by setting the outward radiation pressure equal to the inward gravitational force.
+Both forces decrease by inverse-square laws, so once equality is reached, the hydrodynamic flow is the same throughout the star.